-The main components of the LUCAS chest compression system include:
+The main parts of the LUCAS Chest Compression System include;

-- A Back Plate which is positioned underneath the patient as a support for the external chest compressions - An Upper Part which contains the proprietary and rechargeable LUCAS Battery and the compression mechanism with the disposable Suction Cup - A Stabilization Strap which helps to secure the position of the device in relation to the patient - Patient Straps which help secure the patient's arms to the LUCAS device - A padded Carrying Bag
+- A Back Plate which is positioned underneath the patient as a support for the external chest compressions. - An Upper Part which contains the proprietary and rechargeable LUCAS Battery and the compression mechanism with the disposable Suction Cup. - A Stabilization Strap which helps to secure the position of the device in relation to the patient. - A Carrying Case.